lechmazur/buyout_game/README.md

 6. **Public endgame disclosure**
    After finalist-controlled placement is fixed, the benchmark publicly discloses the economics, the finalists make short public appeals, and the eliminated jurors split only a bounded reserved bonus pool.
 Jurors cannot overturn who got 1st and 2nd; they only reallocate that reserved bonus after placement is fixed.

-7. **Canonical scoring**
-   The benchmark ranks seats by **final wealth**, not by raw finish order.
-Across games, complete mirrored 2-game match packs are the canonical rating units.

 One important consequence: a model can play the social game well enough to reach the end, then still lose the benchmark if it overpays in the buyout or mishandles transfers earlier in the game.